 WHO ASTERLINGIDEA IS |

 asterlingidea is my pseudonym for the one (wo)man band, independent jewellery design business I - Hannah Morris – set up in 2012.
-From my studio workshop in Kirkcudbright I work alongside my cake making pal Jade, who helps me with the admin and day to day running of things and her wee dog, Prince Clive.
+From my studio workshop in Kirkcudbright I create weird and wonderful pieces.
 As a primarily online business, I work remotely with clients all over the world to create jewellery for them.
 However, in the last couple of years, I have welcomed more local (and not so local!) folk into the studio by appointment.
 As my work is so bespoke and just made by me, I don't have the stock to supply shops and galleries with my jewellery, so you can only buy/view my work through my website or by visiting me.
 From time to time, I take part in group exhibitions where my jewellery can be seen and purchased.

 WHAT ASTERLINGIDEA DOES |